Attention Hendrix Community

-Projects which fulfill this category may be prepared in connection with a classroom course or with senior capstone experiences.
-Alternatively, Artistic Creativity projects may be associated with college-sponsored programs which lie outside the classroom, or they may be conceived as independent activities which lie completely outside the formal curricular and co-curricular structures of the college.
-In any case, a project should be devised so as to promote the artistic development of the student.
+completely outside the formal curricular and co-curricular structures of the college.
+In any case, a project should be devised to promote the artistic development of the student.
 Regardless of the student’s initial stage of preparedness, the result should demonstrate growth in the chosen endeavor.
-Final products might include any of the following: a public performance or gallery showing, a portfolio of work, or a large-scale work in manuscript such as a novel or symphony.
+Examples of final products include:

 Examples of experiential learning activities that might fulfill this category: